linearregression/ecs-playground/README.md

  - Then provide the ECS VPC and subnets for Autoscale.

  - Since this is a demo, we can keep group at initial size.
-But if you want you can play with the metrics and tie to this your cluster usage for acutal autoscaling.
+But if you want you can play with the metrics and tie to this your cluster usage for actual autoscaling.

  - Review and launch this.
 Then wait for a few minutes as the EC2 instances are spun up and start appearing under the ECS Instances section of your ECS cluster.